abdullahanzar/ContactForm/README.md

     subject VARCHAR(255) NOT NULL,
     message TEXT NOT NULL,
     ip_address VARCHAR(18) NOT NULL,
-    timestamp VARCHAR(255) NOT NULL,
+    timestamp VARCHAR(255) CURRENT_TIMESTAMP,
-    created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP
     )`

-5. For the mail to be sent successfully, you must have SMTP setup successfully on your local machine or server failing which there may be a handled exception.
-This is required as only corePHP is allowed in the project, so secure external libraries PHPMailer, etc.
+5. <span style="color: red;">For the mail to be sent successfully, you must have SMTP setup successfully on your local machine or server failing which there may be a handled exception.
+This is required as only corePHP is allowed in the project, so secure external libraries PHPMailer, etc.</span>